-- 7.3.21 Except in the Business D District, no ACCESSORY DRIVE-THROUGH FACILITIES shall be located in the REQUIRED FRONT YARD or in any REQUIRED SIDE OR REAR YARD abutting a residential district.
-This prohibition applies to STRUCTURES, stacking lanes, and other related facilities. - 7.3.22 This Section shall not prevent ACCESS DRIVES to DRIVE-THROUGH facilities from crossing such REQUIRED YARDS to gain access to properly located STRUCTURES, stacking lanes, and other facilities.
+7.3.21 Except in the Business D District, no ACCESSORY DRIVE-THROUGH FACILITIES shall be located in the REQUIRED FRONT YARD.
+FURTHER, no accessory drive-through facilities shall be located in any REQUIRED SIDE OR REAR YARD if abutting a residential district.
+These requirements may be waived if it is determined that these requirements would make the accessory drive-through infeasible.
+This determination shall be made, taking into account the required configuration of the building and related drive-through structure in order to provide drive-through services in relation to the size, shape and topography of the lot where such USE is proposed to be carried out.
+This prohibition applies to STRUCTURES, stacking lanes, and other related facilities.

+7.3.22 This Section shall not prevent ACCESS DRIVES to DRIVE-THROUGH facilities from crossing such REQUIRED YARDS to gain access to properly located STRUCTURES, stacking lanes, and other facilities.